FÉLIX V. MATOS RODRÍGUEZ

 Prior to his work at Hunter College, Dr. Matos Rodríguez was a Program Officer at the Social Science Research Council in New York City and a faculty member at Northeastern University in Boston.
 He has also held visiting and adjunct teaching appointments at Yale University, Boston College, City College (CUNY) and the Universidad Interamericana--Recinto Metro.

-Dr. Matos Rodríguez is currently serving a three-year term as a Board Member of the American Council on Education (ACE).
-He is also a Board Member of the Bronx Chamber of Commerce, the National Community College Hispanic Council, and FedCap.
-In the past, he has been a board member of ASPIRA of New York, Inc., and Phipps Community Development Corporation, as well as the community advisory board of El Diario/La Prensa.
+Dr. Matos Rodríguez is a member of the Council on Foreign Relations and is currently serving as a Board Member of the Hispanic Association of Colleges and Universities (HACU), the Bronx Chamber of Commerce, New York Association of Community College Presidents, Phipps Houses, and FedCap.
+Dr. Matos Rodríguez is also part of the American Association of Colleges and Universities (AACU) Liberal Education Editorial Advisory Board, HACU’s International Education Commission, and the Achieving the Dream Institutional Change Advisory Committee.
+He has previously served a board member of the American Council on Education, ASPIRA of New York, Inc., and Phipps Community Development Corporation, as well as the community advisory board of El Diario/La Prensa.

 Dr. Matos Rodríguez is married to Dr. Liliana M. Arabía, a dentist, and they have two sons: Lucas and Juan Carlos.